Modern Fat Quarter Quilting with Half Square Triangles (HSTs)

 How to Sew Your HST Blocks Together

-First, as you are sewing your blocks together into rows, using at least a ¼” seam.
+First, as you are sewing your blocks together into rows, use at least a ¼” seam.
 Here it’s okay to take just a bit wider seam than normal.
-This extra bit of seam allowance brings the peak of your point just a smidge below the seam line going in the opposite direction for the next step.
+This extra bit of seam allowance brings the peak of your point just a smidge below the seam line running in the opposite direction for the next step.

 Now sew your rows together and as use no more than a ¼” seam allowance.
 You’ll notice as you’re sewing your rows together, your stitching is passing just above the sewn points from the previous step.
 This keeps your point nice and sharp instead of getting cut off.